Medicaid

 Tips when completing the application:

-- When the application is completed, it should be brought to the Board of Social Services or mailed in.
+- When the paper application is completed, it should be brought to the Board of Social Services or mailed in.
 Please keep a copy of the application.
 If bringing it in, ask for a receipt that it was received.
 If mailing, please do it with a return receipt.

 - The only income information that is required is the applying individual's income.
 They don't need income information from anyone else in the household.